-It is anticipated that in most deployments, the IS-IS protocol is used within an infrastructure entirely under control of the same operator.
-However, it is worth considering that the effect of sending IS-IS Traffic Engineering sub-TLVs over insecure links could result in a man-in-the-middle attacker delaying real-time data to a given site or destination, which could negatively affect the value of the data for that site or destination.
-The use of Link State PDU cryptographic authentication allows mitigation the risk of man-inthe-middle attack.
+It is anticipated that in most deployments, the IS-IS protocol is used within an infrastructure entirely under the control of the same operator.
+However, it is worth considering that the effect of sending IS-IS Traffic Engineering sub-TLVs over insecure links could include a man-in-the-middle attacker delaying real-time data to a given site or destination; this could negatively affect the value of the data for that site or destination.
+The use of Link State PDU cryptographic authentication allows mitigation of the risk of man-in-the-middle attacks.